vluz/RGBMatrixAnim/README.md

 # XIAO 6x10 RGB MATRIX Animations

 I've compiled a set of 11 animations for the 6x10 RGB MATRIX from XIAO
-These come from documentation, adafruit examples, and bits and bobs
+These come from me, documentation, adafruit examples, and bits and bobs
 from all over the net.

 The code has been tested on a XIAO RP2350 but should work with other